GMP Standard Operating Procedures (SOP)

 Standard Operating Procedures (SOPs) are issued to specifically instruct employees in areas of responsibility, Work Instructions, appropriate specifications, and required records.
 SOPs outline procedures that must be followed to claim compliance with GMP principles or other Statutory rules and regulations.

-Procedures can take the form of a narrative, a flow chart, a process map, computer screen printouts, or a combination of all or any other suitable form; however, they must be written in appropriate, effective grammatical style. (e.g., plain English).
+Procedures can take the form of a narrative, a flow chart, a process map, computer screen printouts, or a combination of all or any other suitable form; however, they must be written in an appropriate, effective grammatical style. (e.g., plain English).

 Classification of GMP Documents